Devin Sanchez

 Devin Sanchez (born October 4, 2006) is an American college football cornerback for the Ohio State Buckeyes.

 Early life

-Sanchez attended North Shore Senior High School in Houston, Texas.
+Sanchez attended and played high school football at North Shore Senior High School in Houston, Texas.
 As a junior in 2023, he notched 32 tackles, 11 pass deflections, five interceptions, and one defensive touchdown, and was named a first-team Junior All-American by MaxPreps.
-Coming out of high school, Sanchez was rated as a five-star recruit, the second-overall cornerback, and the sixth overall player in the class of 2025.
+Sanchez was rated as a five-star recruit, the second-overall cornerback, and the sixth overall player in the class of 2025.
 He committed to play college football for the Ohio State Buckeyes over offers from schools such as Alabama, Texas A&M, LSU, Oklahoma, Texas and USC.

+College career

+As a freshman in 2025, Sanchez played in 13 games with 1 start, notching 15 tackles, two pass deflections, and a fumble recovery.

 Personal life

 His paternal grandfather is Mexican-American.